 SuperJSONOf

-func SuperJSONOf(expectedJSON interface{}, params ...interface{}) TestDeep
+func SuperJSONOf(expectedJSON any, params ...any) TestDeep

-operator allows to compare the JSON representation of
+SuperJSONOf operator allows to compare the JSON representation of

 data against expectedJSON.
-Unlike JSON
+Unlike JSON operator, marshaled data

 must be a JSON object/map (aka {…}). expectedJSON can be a:

-containing JSON data like {"fullname":"Bob","age":42}
+string containing JSON data like {"fullname":"Bob","age":42}

-containing a JSON filename, ending with “.json” (its
+string containing a JSON filename, ending with “.json” (its

-before unmarshaling)
+content is os.ReadFile before unmarshaling)

-containing JSON data
+[]byte containing JSON data

-stream containing JSON data (is ioutil.ReadAll
+io.Reader stream containing JSON data (is io.ReadAll before

 unmarshaling)